Keyboard shortcuts

 Retrieves a resource by ID.
 If field is specified, returns only that field value.

-MUST support for: rfc, adr, work, clause Behavior:
+MUST support for: rfc, adr, work, clause, guard Behavior:

 • Returns full resource if no field specified